hadywafa/DevOps/documentations/7-cloud/aws/Storage/aws-s3.md

   - **Storage Cost**: Pricing varies based on the specific configuration and capacity of the Outposts.
   - **Request Pricing**: Same as S3 Standard.
   - **Use Case**: Applications requiring local data residency and low latency access.

+## Notes

+### What is ACLs

+- it is legacy way to manage permissions to your s3 buckets and objects
+- aws recommend to use bucket policies over ACLs